 At Lusk Law, LLC, we have helped entrepreneurs prepare for success as landlords, and we have represented longtime landlords in court when litigation was required.
-We have a deep understanding of landlord-tenant law, because attorney Rebekah Lusk is a landlord, too.
+We have a deep understanding of landlord-tenant law, because, firm owners and attorneys, Rebekah Lusk and Steven Bright, are landlords, too.
 If you need legal advice about your business, your rental property, or your tenants, contact our office at 443-535-9715.

 Common Maryland Tenant Issues

 Interactions with tenants – from the initial screening process to the end of their lease – can trigger several legal issues for landlords.
 These are some of the common missteps new landlords make:

 - Violation of fair housing laws – Maryland landlords are prohibited from asking tenants about race, color, religion, sex, gender identity, sexual preference, national origin, disability, or familial status.
 But even when landlords know this, they might inadvertently make a statement that could be interpreted as discriminatory.
 For example, a landlord who publishes an ad for a vacancy would be in violation of fair housing laws if the ad said “married couple preferred.”